Prepare to migrate to Power BI

 The first task is to understand what success looks like for migrating an individual solution.
 Questions you might ask include:

 - What are the specific motivations and objectives for this migration?
 For more information, see Power BI migration overview (Consider migration reasons).
 This article describes the most common reasons for migrating to Power BI.
 Certainly, your objectives should be specified at the organizational level.
-Beyond that, migrating one legacy BI solution may benefit significantly from cost savings, whereas migrating a different legacy BI solution may focus on gaining workflow optimization benefits.
+Beyond that, migrating one legacy BI solution could benefit significantly from cost savings, whereas migrating a different legacy BI solution could focus on gaining workflow optimization benefits.

 - What's the expected cost/benefit or ROI for this migration?
 Having a clear understanding of expectations related to cost, increased capabilities, decreased complexity, or increased agility, is helpful in measuring success.
 It can provide guiding principles to help with decision-making during the migration process.